Raiz Invest Super

 The Standard Risk Measure is grouped into the following bands:

-When making any decision about investing in Raiz Invest Super, including selecting or changing your investments, you should consult an appropriately qualified financial adviser for advice about how these risks may affect you having regard to your personal circumstances.
+When making any decision about investing in the Raiz Invest Superannuation, including selecting or changing your investments, you should consult an appropriately qualified financial adviser for advice about how these risks may affect you having regard to your personal circumstances.
 You should also consider the information about risks in the product disclosure statement (or other disclosure document) for any investment or financial product you may be considering.

 Your investment is not guaranteed and the value of your investment can rise or fall.
 The PDS sets out other general risks when investing.